santhosh9528/MIS-Workforce-Productivity-Attrition-Capacity-Analytics/README.md

 The total forecast workload shortfall was 10,278.37 units.

-The hiring forecast represents additional FTE-equivalent capacity required if historical workload and productivity trends continue.
+The forecast represents additional FTE-equivalent capacity required if historical workload and productivity trends continue.

 Management should first improve productivity, redistribute workload and then use phased hiring based on operational priorities.